-Frances Adlam explains why nurturing and emotional control are key to your preschooler's future success and happiness at school.
+Frances Adlam explains why nurturing and emotional control and ensuring school readiness are key to your preschooler's future success and happiness.

 There's been much written about getting ready for school, usually focusing on the immediate key skills that we, as adults, think of as being fundamental skills for the nearly five-year-old child to learn.
 These skills include: